cart0uche/aafm/README.md

 Original code copyright (C) 2011-2012 Soledad Penades (http://soledadpenades.com).

 This software is licensed under a GPL V3 license.
-Please read the accompanying LICENSE.txt file for more details.
+Please read the accompanying LICENSE.md file for more details.

 ## Attributions ##